SWC-Advanced-Microscopy/BakingTray/readme.md

 The software is inspired the Svoboda lab's [TeraVoxel](https://github.com/TeravoxelTwoPhotonTomography) project but runs on NI hardware.

 ### Who is it for?
-Technically-minded people who want an open source STP solution.
+This software is aimed at technically-minded people who want an open source STP solution that can be modified for their needs.
-You'll need MATLAB programming skills and the know how to set up and run a 2-photon microscope.
+Setting up BakingTray requires _significant effort_, good MATLAB programming skills, knowledge of ScanImage, and the know-how to set up and run a 2-photon microscope.
-This is not a turn-key solution.
+_This is not a turn-key solution_.

 ### What hardware does it run on?